 - The Alpha Omicron Chapter at Tyler Junior College in Texas united with the administration to introduce an important component to the college’s revised mission statement – a “caring” core value.
 “TJC Cares!
 Physical, Emotional and Academic Wellness Expo” connected 600 students with college and community resources to take care of their academic, physical and emotional needs.

 - Challenged by their college president to increase solidarity among the student clubs on campus, Alpha Lambda Phi at Joliet Junior College in Illinois got to work.
 Their discussions with other groups led to an Inclusion Forum where student reps from all organizations learned methods to broaden their social circles and combat stereotyping.
 Faculty even released students from classes to attend the forum.

 - Advocacy of green space led the Alpha Omicron Alpha Chapter at Lehigh Carbon Community College to work with the administration to catalogue their campus' trees and plants.
 Identification of more than 100 types of trees and plants allows better care to ensure their Pennsylvania campus landscape remains sustainable for years to come.

 - The Northeast State Community College president, Dr. Bethany Flora, knew the need was great for a Collegiate Recovery Program (CRP) for students struggling or recovering from substance use disorder.
 So she turned to the PTK chapter to help establish the first program of its kind at a Tennessee community college.
-The Alpha Omicron Chi Chapter researched and collaborated with college personnel and outside experts to meet the requirements to become a registered CRP through the Association of Recovery in Higher Education (ARHE) and a fully sanctioned student organization.
+The Alpha Iota Chi Chapter researched and collaborated with college personnel and outside experts to meet the requirements to become a registered CRP through the Association of Recovery in Higher Education (ARHE) and a fully sanctioned student organization.
 The new student group is appropriately named Students H.O.P.E.
 (Hold.
 On.
 Pain.
 Ends.)